 “The danger in a refinance, oftentimes, is that the borrower feels like they have really accomplished something with the refinance.
 However, their balance sheet has not changed at all.
 The amount of their liabilities is still the same,” Schrant advises.

-Keep in mind that whether you pursue federal consolidation or private consolidation via refi, there are no penalties for paying your loan off early.
-If you extended your repayment term to help get you through financially challenging times, and later find yourself earning more, paying your debt off early can save you hundreds, even thousands of dollars over the life of your loan.
+Keep in mind that there are no penalties for paying your loan off early.
+If you extended your repayment term to help get you through financially challenging times, and later find yourself earning more, paying your debt off early can potentially save you thousands of dollars over the life of your loan.
 This can help you achieve other goals, such as buying a home, saving for retirement, or saving for your children’s education.

 Ready to get started?
-Check out our Student Loan Consolidation and Refinancing Calculator!
+Check out our Student Loan Refinancing Calculator!